 Are there Defenses to Solicitation in Charleston?

-A solicitation lawyer in Charleston may be able to identify relevant defenses in cases involving solicitation and related charges.
+An attorney in Charleston may be able to identify relevant defenses in cases involving solicitation and related charges.
 Prosecutors often base solicitation charges on circumstantial evidence, since police officers rarely personally witness a solicitation offense occurring.
 As a result, there may be various tactics that individuals could use to fight back against criminal charges.

 Penalties for Solicitation Offenses in Charleston